 Students who have failed or have been terminated for any reason at another medical school, or who have previously earned a medical degree, whether in this country or abroad, are not eligible to apply.

-All completed applications are evaluated by the Committee on Admissions.
+The Committee on Admissions evaluates all completed applications.
 It’s not possible to provide places for all qualified applicants, but failure to be accepted is not necessarily an indication that you are unsuited for a medical career.